 Here you'll find the attractions you've seen on the screen your entire life: Hollywood, Beverly Hills and Venice Beach, to name a few.
 The Getty Museum is an amazing place where you could spend an entire day, and admission is free!
 If you have a few days, plan to spend at least one of them pursuing outdoor activities, which are abundant and fascinating.
 Airports include heavily used Los Angeles International (LAX) and lesser-known Bob Hope Airport in Burbank, which offers a number of major airlines.
 Southward along the coast, San Diego International might be a good choice.

 If you're bound for Knott's Berry Farm, Disneyland or other Orange County attractions, understand that they are some distance in time and mileage from Los Angeles and the coast.
 With that in mind, plan to either stay here or shape your itinerary so that you only make one trip to the area.
 John Wayne Airport is here, and Ontario International (serving eastern sections of Los Angeles and San Bernardino) is also an option.

-More Los Angeles Tips
+More Los Angeles Money-Saving Tips

 - Other passes also could save you money.
 You can buy a Southern California CityPass and get free admission to scores of attractions, including places associated with the motion picture industry.
 Remember, however, that passes are not necessarily a good idea for everyone.
 Ask yourself how important these attractions are in your itinerary.

 - Shopping for airports is important here.
 You have a choice of up to six airports.
 Some will be more convenient than others, but all will get you into the region.
 This provides an opportunity to really shop for the best airfare.

+- Avoid the 405.
 This is L.A. lingo for Interstate 405, the freeway you've seen in scores of movies and photographs when a scriptwriter needs to portray gridlock.
 Save time and frustration.
 Map out another route if possible.

 - Consider leaving the city behind.
 This is good advice in any major city.
 It rings true in Los Angeles when you consider what's nearby: a drive up the California coast, Catalina Island or the Mohave Desert all make great escapes from city life.

+- Discounts for Magic Mountain.
 Print tickets or passes for the Six Flags park before you leave home and save money.